Taipei Travel Guide- From Taipei to Shifen, Jiufen, Yeliu, Qingtong

 That was the charges then, 4 months later, on my second visit to Taipei, the price was hiked slightly :

 Following is a package tour offered by taxi drivers at Ruifang Station.
 I thought it is very economical for group tour, where all 4 persons in the taxi could share the cost.

 3. How to go to Yeliu from Taipei?

-To go Yeliu, simply go to Taipei Main Station, then proceed to Taipei West Bus Station.
-In case you are already confused, I attached 2 maps for your easy understanding.
+To go Yeliu, simply go to Taipei Main Station, then proceed to Kuo-Kuang Bus Taipei Terminal.

-Taipei West Bus Station is quite a huge building, just 50 meters away from Taipei Main Station M5 exit:
+Kuo-Kuang Bus Taipei Terminal is just 30 meters away from Taipei Main Station M1 and M5 exit:

 Buy your tickets to Yeliu at TWD$96 or USD$2.95.
 The bus comes every 15 minutes.
 Go take the bus service 1815.
 The journey takes 50 minutes, with more than 10 stops in between.

-Do not worry about where to alight, firstly, Yeliu is a very popular attraction, many commuters will alight.
-Secondly, the bus captain announces the word ‘Yeliu’ loudly.
+Do not worry about where to alight, firstly, Yeliu is a very popular attraction, many commuters would alight.
+Secondly, the bus captain announced the word ‘Yeliu’ loudly.
 Thirdly, there is a recorded announcement on which bus stop comes next.
-Best of all, the announcement is made in both Chinese and English.
+Best of all, the announcement was made in both Chinese and English.